ChuanMeng/RLT4Reranking/README.md

 Surprisingly, MonoT5 generally performs better than RankLLaMA on Robust04.
 We have three main observations for RLT methods.

-First, the unsupervised method, Fixed-k (100 or 200) already strikes a good balance between re-ranking effectiveness and efficiency compared to other baselines.
+First, the unsupervised method, Fixed-k (100 or 200) already strikes a good balance between re-ranking effectiveness and efficiency compared to other methods.
 Also, deeper re-ranking depths, e.g., Fixed-k (1000), do not necessarily yield better results, resulting in a waste of computational resources.

 Second, supervised methods yield slightly superior re-ranking effectiveness but come with an increased re-ranking cost compared to Fixed-k (100 or 200).
 Similar to the findings reported in the paper, MtCut, a supervised method that jointly learns RLT with other tasks, demonstrates improved re-ranking results.
 For example, without considering Oracle, for BM25--RankLLaMA, MtCut (β=2) achieves the highest re-ranking result (0.469) with an average re-ranking depth of 125.71.
 Similarly, for BM25–MonoT5, MtCut (β=0) attains the highest re-ranking result (0.560) with an average re-ranking depth of 754.96.